-Although it is known to be an immune response, there is no strong evidence as to why this condition arises.
+The body’s natural immune response to implants results in scar tissue forming around the capsule.
 Capsule formation generally takes place when a foreign object, breast implant in this case, is inserted into the body.
-For most of the patients, it may not be a worry at all, but for a few, the capsule can become very stiff and firm over a period of time.
+For most of the patients, it may not be a worry at all.
+In a small percentage of patients, though, the scar tissue hardens over time and squeezes the implant.
+This can be aesthetically unappealing.

 How Do You Identify A Capsular Contracture?